LL.B. (Hons) in Law

 The LL.B. is three years in length.
 Students will study core subjects and pick additional subjects ("electives") allowing them to tailor their degree to their own interests and needs.
 This allows the student to focus on key areas that they are interested in such as criminal law, human rights law or corporate law.

-Students can elect to study the programme full-time or via blended learning.
+Students can elect to study the programme full-time, part-time or via blended learning.

 Full-time students will have classes generally Monday to Thursday from 9am - 6pm.*